AdrienneGast/BearDepredation/FR-IT/README.md

      secondary: The next most important roads in a country's system.
 (Often link town).
 A highway which is not part of a major route, but nevertheless forming a link in the national route network.https://wiki.openstreetmap.org/wiki/Tag:highway%3Dsecondary
      tertiary: The next most important roads in a country's system.
 (Often link smaller towns and villages). used for roads connecting smaller settlements, and within large settlements for roads connecting local centres.
 In terms of the transportation network, OpenStreetMap "tertiary" roads commonly also connect minor streets to more major roads. https://wiki.openstreetmap.org/wiki/Tag:highway%3Dtertiary

-     5. Merge per field
+     5. Merge per field  (MergeVectorLayers)
                                         * 1:paved roads, == motorway, trunk, primary, secondary, tertiary, unclassified, road
-                                        * 2:unpaved roads,  == track
+                                        * 2:unpaved roads == track
                                         * 3:foot trails, == path, footway
-     Merge in QGis ()

-     6. We rasterize because shapefiles are very heavy and caluclations in R are too much to handle
+     6. We rasterize because shapefiles are very heavy and caluclations in R are too much to handle (20x20m, LAEA) (GRASS::v.to.rast.value) for the raster_base extent.
+                                        * 1: PavedRoads
+                                        * 2: Tracks
+                                        * 3: FootTrails

 6. **WATERBODIES AND WATERS**